prabhatravib/Infflow/docs/live-folders-specs.md

 ## Overview

-REST-based Live Folders allow Zen to fetch JSON data from an HTTP(S) endpoint and map it into folder items.
+REST-based Live Folders allow Infflow to fetch JSON data from an HTTP(S) endpoint and map it into folder items.
-Each REST Live Folder must provide a **schema-compliant response** that Zen can parse into items.
+Each REST Live Folder must provide a **schema-compliant response** that Infflow can parse into items.

 - **Remote APIs (https://, http://)**: Flexible schema (mapping via config).
-- **Localhost APIs (http://127.0.0.1, http://localhost)**: Must strictly follow Zen’s **Local REST Schema** for security and consistency.
+- **Localhost APIs (http://127.0.0.1, http://localhost)**: Must strictly follow Infflow's **Local REST Schema** for security and consistency.

 ---